barakb/nomad-client/Readme.md

 ````

+Of course, you can use arbitrary Kotlin code in the builder.
-Not to mention the endless options to add some Kotlin code inside, for example create a Group with 10 tasks
+For example, this is how you can create a Group with 10 tasks

 ````Kotlin
 val job = JobBuilder().apply {